-Health and Safety Arrangements for Risk Assessment

-- Health and Safety Arrangements for New and Expectant Mothers - New & Expectant Mother risk assessment
+- Health and Safety Arrangements for Risk Assessment - Health and Safety Arrangements for New and Expectant Mothers

-3.20 Noise and Vibration
+3.20.
+Noise and Vibration

 Governors and the head teacher, under the Control of Noise at Work Regulations 2005 and the Control of Vibration at Work Regulations 2005 will carry out risk assessments of any activities that expose their employees and others to the damaging effects of noise and/or vibration e.g. hearing loss or hand arm vibration syndrome (HAVS).
 Such activities might include use of machinery, power tools, or petrol strimmer's by premises/caretaking staff.